sgsbucket/animan-doc/docs/animan/show.md

   </ScreenshotMark>
 </Screenshot>

-All Episodes that are turned on are shown on the top of the tab, and each Episode has a progress bar for a quick status view.
-Click on the Episode box to list the Shot rendering status of the Episode.
+All Episodes that have rendering turned on are shown on the top of the tab.
+Each Episode has a progress bar for a quick view at its status.
+Click on the Episode box to list the Shot rendering status for that Episode.

-Click on the titles SHOT/TIME/SIZE to sort the view.

-Render progress supports 4 render modes:

- * **Online mode**: no-compression quality rendering of shots that is used for final product.
- * **Offline mode**: similar to online rendering, but the quality is 1080p for test purpose.
- * **Preview mode**: preview mode are the preview movies of shots.
- * **Thumbnail mode**: thumbnails of the resources from psd and similar image files.
+Clicking on the column headings SHOT, TIME, or SIZE will sort the render table by that column's values.

 ## Show Stats
 :::info
+Location:
+- Page: Show
-- Location: (page) Show / (tab) Stats
+- Tab: Stats
 :::
 This page shows an overview of the progress of all Episode of a Show.

 <Screenshot image="/screenshot/show_stats.png">
 </Screenshot>

-The page shows a list of boxes, each box represents a [Resource Category](category) in the show.

-Each Resource Category box shows a grid, each grid shows the number of resources (or shots) in a episode that is currently in a stage.
+This page has expandable boxes for each [Resource Category](category).
+When expanded, these boxes show a table where that resource category is divided by episode and resource stage.
+From this table, you can quickly see how many resources for this category are in each stage for each episode.